lynaghk/zmq-async/README.markdown

       (close! c-send)))
 ```

-Take a look at the [jzmq javadocs](http://zeromq.github.io/jzmq/javadocs/) for more info on configurating ZeroMQ sockets.
+Take a look at the [jzmq javadocs](http://zeromq.github.io/jzmq/javadocs/) for more info on configuring ZeroMQ sockets.
 (Of course, after you've created a ZeroMQ socket and handed it off to the library, you shouldn't read/write against it since the sockets aren't thread safe and doing so may crash your JVM.)

 To close a socket, close its associated core.async send channel.